CSCfi/csc-user-guide/docs/cloud/rahti/concepts.md

 contain a ReplicaSet and several pods.
 If you make a change that requires an update such as switching to a newer image for pod containers, the deployment ensures the change is made in a way that there are no service interruptions.
-It will perform a rolling update to replace all pods one by one with newer ones while making sure that end user traffic is directed towards working pods at all times.
+It will perform a rolling update to kill all pods one by one and replace them with newer ones while making sure that end user traffic is directed towards working pods at all times.